brendmung/GreySearch/README.md

 **3. The Breadcrumb Problem (Major Slowness):**
 The `_get_breadcrumb_path` function in the crawler is a known performance killer.
 To reconstruct the path a page was found through, it queries the `crawler_queue` collection repeatedly, following the `parent` field up the chain.

 > This means finding a page at depth 10 requires **10 separate database queries** just to save the breadcrumb path!
-For optimization, might need removal
+Might be removed in future.

 ---